Lecture Notes in Cosmology: Short summary of the thermal history of the universe

 \paragraph{Electron-positron annihilation.} The interaction

 is balanced for energies higher than the mass of electrons and positrons $m_ec^2 = 511$ keV.
-When the temperature of the thermal bath drops below this value pair production is no longer possible and annihilation takes over.
-Just for completeness, the cross section for pair production is \cite{Berestetsky:1982aq}:
+When the temperature of the thermal bath drops below this value, pair production is no longer possible, and annihilation takes over.
+The cross section for pair production is \cite{Berestetsky:1982aq}:

 where the parameter $v$ is defined as follows:

 the \textbf{Thomson cross section} is